Matthew-Hiebing/Automatic-Unemployment/README.md

 ## Programming Language(s)

 Python was used as the primary programming language.
-Windows Task Schedular was used to run Python script every other Tuesday(or whichever day is your official filing day).
+Windows Task Schedular was used to run the Python script every other Tuesday(or whichever day is your official filing day).

 ## Installation